ELRame/HackingTools/Quick Helpful CMDs.md

 # Post exploitation

-To find flags inside a machine you already in:
+To find flags inside a machine you already in with meterpreter:

 ````
 search -f flag*
 ````

+## Linux cmds

+mv: moves or remane a file
+gunzip: unzip a file